Skip to main content

 Attack surface reduction

-Even if a container is launched with elevated permissions:
+Even when a container is launched with elevated permissions:

 • Minimal executable footprint